Take-Home Library

 • Set a certain time to read together or for your student to read alone each day.

 • Re-read the story or part of a chapter if possible!
-Re-reading provides great opportunities for your child to become more literate.
+Re-reading provides great opportunities for your child to practice what they have already decoded.

 • Discuss the book after you have read it.
 Encourage your child to tell another family member about the book.